 - Registration for 2 representatives.
 Please note: Additional representatives may be added for $50 each, up to a total of four representatives per company.

-- 1 Table and 2 chairs (bring tablecloth from your organization for your table)
+- 1 Table (6ft x 30in) and 2 chairs (bring tablecloth from your organization for your table)

 - Bagged lunch provided to each representative

-- Resume book sent to organization following Career Fair (students will opt in to have resumes sent)
+- Resume book sent to organization following Career Fair (students will opt-in to have resumes sent to employers)